OrchardCMS/OrchardCore/src/docs/reference/modules/Autoroute/README.md

 ### Using fields in patterns

-Fiels can also be used as part of the pattern.
+Fields can also be used as part of the pattern.
 The following example uses a __Text field__ named `Color`, on a `Product` content type.
 The text is _slugified_ such that it is compatible with a URL.

 ```liquid